futtetennista/lambdawerk-backend-test/README.md

   * `PGRST_DB_ANON_ROLE`
   * `PGRST_SERVER_PROXY_URI`
   * `PGRST_JWT_SECRET`
-  Have a look at the sample file `postgREST.env.sample` and `rsa.jwk.pub.sample`.
+  have a look at the sample file `postgREST.env.sample` and `rsa.jwk.pub.sample`.
   The latter contains a sample secret that can be set as `PGRST_JWT_SECRET` and to generate JWT tokens to use as `API_TOKEN`
-- The environment variables needed for the importer are:
+- the environment variables needed for the importer are:
   * `API_ENDPOINT`
   * `API_TOKEN`